totvslabs/pyCarol/README.md

 schema.sendSchema(connectorId=connectorId)  #here connectorId is that one created above
 ```

-The json scheama will be in the variable `schema.schema`.
+The json schema will be in the variable `schema.schema`.
 The code above will create the following schema:
 ```python
 {
   'mdmCrosswalkTemplate': {